Semantic model sync with Power BI¶

 definition.pbir

-public-productaffinity.SemanticModel: This folder includes files that establish the underlying data model for a Power BI project.
-The Semantic Model is crucial for managing data interactions, including the setup of relationships, hierarchies, and measures.
+public_productaffinity.SemanticModel: This folder contains files that define the underlying data model for Power BI project.
+The semantic model plays a crucial role in managing how Power BI interacts with data, setting up relationships, hierarchies, and measures.

 -